Skip to Content

 You’ve likely come across the hop-on-hop-off bus experiences on your travels, but this is one with a difference because it includes wine!
 The Wine Hopper bus in Queenstown runs an hourly circuit 6 times a day and stops at several stops (wineries and other attractions) in the Gibbston Valley.
 The bus returns to Queenstown at several times throughout the day – arriving into town at 1 pm, 3 pm, 5 pm, or 6 pm.

 Depending on how much time you have you can easily visit all the stops in one day or just choose a select few and spend longer at those stops.
 The stops include Gibbston Valley Winery, Kinross, Mt Rosa Winery, Brennan Winery, Cargo Brewery, Waitiri, Bald Hills, Gibbston Tavern, Akarua, Cox’s Vineyard, Peregrine, Wet Jacket, Amisfield, Rockburn, and Rockies Palette at Stoneridge.
-Basically, all the best wineries in Queenstown!
+Basically, all the best wineries!

 This option gives you the freedom to do it yourself whilst providing transport to/ from so you don’t have to have a designated driver in your group.
 This is one of the cheapest tours in Queenstown starting at just $80 NZD per person.
 It’s an ideal option for more independent travelers who love the freedom of planning their own day but can still rely on reliable transport to each stop.